Marina Leonteva

 2016

-For Nobody, solo show in a 9-floor non-functional porch, Krasnoyarsk, Russia
+For Nobody, solo show, off-site, Krasnoyarsk, Russia

 Group exhibitions